Canine parvovirus: Prevention and decontamination

+CPV2 is an extremely virulent and contagious virus; the only reliable way to prevent infection is by vaccination.
 Puppies are generally vaccinated in a series of doses, extending from the earliest time that the immunity derived from the mother wears off until after that passive immunity is definitely gone.
-Older puppies (16 weeks or older) are given 3 vaccinations 3 to 4 weeks apart.
+Vaccines are performed starting at 7–8 weeks of age, with a booster given every 2–4 weeks until at least 16 weeks of age.
+Older puppies (16 weeks or older) are given at least two vaccinations 2 to 4 weeks apart.
 The duration of immunity of vaccines for CPV2 has been tested for all major vaccine manufacturers in the United States and has been found to be at least three years after the initial puppy series and a booster 1 year later.